Scattering of mechanical waves from the perspective of open systems

 In section \ref{section2}, we considered the case where all the spring constants in the main chain were the same with the value of $k=1$ N/m, and the spring constants in the left and right resonators were $k_{d_0}=1.01$ N/m and $k_{d_{1}}=0.8$ N/m, respectively.
 The aim here is to manipulate the properties of the system and the environment to affect certain desired changes in the scattering spectrum.
 For instance, we noted that the magnitude of the imaginary parts of $\omega_i$ has an impact on the sharpness and locations of the scattering peaks~\cite{hatano2008some}.
 As an example, a choice of $k=0.8$ N/m, $k_c=2$ N/m, $k_{d_0}=2$ N/m and $k_{d_1}=0.8$ N/m results in all eigenvalues, $\omega_i$, having the following imaginary parts:

-We note that the effective Hamiltonian results in eight eigenvalues since $\bar{u}$ has a dimension of four in this problem, however, Table \ref{table:Eigopenk0.8} lists only six of them.
-Our focus is only on the eigenvalue pair $\omega_i=0.902\pm 0.0433$.
+We note that the effective Hamiltonian results in eight eigenvalues since $\bar{u}$ has a dimension of four in this problem, however, Table \ref{table:Eigopenk0.8} lists only four of them.
 Fig. (\ref{Transmissionfgk0.8}) shows the transmission and reflection spectra when the system has the above properties and it shows a prominent peak/dip in the spectrum at a frequency of $\bar{\omega}_1=0.894$.
 From Table (\ref{table:Eigopenk0.8}), we note that there is a corresponding $\omega_i=0.902\pm 0.0433$ near this peak.
 The small imaginary part of this particular pole results in a small width (sharp peak) of the associated scattering resonance~\cite{Rotter_2009}.